RonenNess/Shaku/README.md

 # 1.2.0

 - Added collision detection manager.
+- Added 'outlineRect' to gfx manager.
+- Added 'fillCircle' to gfx manager.
-- Added outlineRect method.
+- Added 'outlineCircle' to gfx manager.
 - Changed the topLeft, topRight, bottomLeft, bottomRight getters in `Rectangle` to be 'getXXX' methods (breaking change).
 - - Why: if its a getter you can do `rect.topLeft.x = ...` which implies you can change it, but you can't. also now its more consistent with getSize() and getCenter().
 - Fixed all rotations to go clockwise, to be more industry standard (breaking change).
 - Small default-color optimization in gfx manager.
 - Added 'Invert' Blend Mode.
 - Added 'Darken' Blend Mode.
-- Added 'outlineCircle' to gfx manager.

 # License